 Interaction between disparate impact and disparate treatment principles

 Concerning the interaction between disparate-impact and disparate-treatment principles under Title VII, see Ricci v.
-DeStefano, 129 S. Ct.
-2658, 2677 (2009) (holding that “under Title VII, before an employer can engage in intentional discrimination for the asserted purpose of avoiding or remedying an unintentional disparate impact, the employer must have a strong basis in evidence to believe it will be subject to disparate-impact liability if it fails to take the race-conscious, discriminatory action,” but also noting that “Title VII does not prohibit an employer from considering, before administering a test or practice, how to design that test or practice in order to provide a fair opportunity for all individuals, regardless of their race”).
+DeStefano, 557 U.S. 557, 585 (2009) (holding that “under Title VII, before an employer can engage in intentional discrimination for the asserted purpose of avoiding or remedying an unintentional disparate impact, the employer must have a strong basis in evidence to believe it will be subject to disparate-impact liability if it fails to take the race-conscious, discriminatory action,” but also noting that “Title VII does not prohibit an employer from considering, before administering a test or practice, how to design that test or practice in order to provide a fair opportunity for all individuals, regardless of their race”).
 See also NAACP v.
 North Hudson Reg’l Fire & Rescue, 665 F.3d 464, 484-85 (3d Cir.
 2011) (rejecting defendant’s argument that it should be allowed to maintain a residency requirement despite its disparate impact on African-Americans because the defendant feared disparate-treatment claims by Hispanic candidates).

 Discrimination on the basis of sexual orientation or transgender status

 The Supreme Court recognized in Bostock v.
 Clayton County, 590 U.S. 644 (2020), that discrimination on the basis of sexual orientation or transgender status is a subset of sex discrimination.
 Contra Bibby v.
 Philadelphia Coca Cola Bottling Co., 260 F.3d 257, 261 (3d Cir.
 2001) (“Title VII does not prohibit discrimination based on sexual orientation.”), abrogated by Bostock v.
 Clayton County, 590 U.S. 644 (2020).
 As the Court wrote in Bostock: “[a]n individual’s homosexuality or transgender status is not relevant to employment decisions,” “because it is impossible to discriminate against a person for being homosexual or transgender without discriminating against that individual based on sex.”
 Id. at 660.
+The Court reaffirmed this holding in United States v.
+Skrmetti, 145 S. Ct.
+1816, 1834 (2025) (“In Bostock, we held that an employer who fires an employee for being gay or transgender violates Title VII’s prohibition on discharging an individual ‘because of ’ their sex.”)
+Sexual orientation and transgender status may be treated differently under Section 1983.
+See Comment 7.0.

-Even while Bibby controlled, the Third Circuit recognized that discrimination based on sex or gender stereotypes (sometimes called “gender nonconformity”) might fall within Title VII’s prohibition of sex discrimination.
+Even while Bibby controlled, the Court of Appeals recognized that discrimination based on sex or gender stereotypes (sometimes called “gender nonconformity”) might fall within Title VII’s prohibition of sex discrimination.
 See Prowel v.
 Wise Business Forms, Inc., 579 F.3d 285, 292 (3d Cir.
 2009) (“[I]t is possible that the harassment Prowel alleges was because of his sexual orientation, not his effeminacy.
 Nevertheless, this does not vitiate the possibility that Prowel was also harassed for his failure to conform to gender stereotypes....
 Because both scenarios are plausible, the case presents a question of fact for the jury....”).

 Discrimination on the Basis of Interracial Association